oasci/pitt-biosc1540-2024s/biosc1540/syllabus/cadences.md

 # Cadences

-In this course, we will be following a structured cadence that is designed to help you achieve your academic goals.
+In this course, we will follow a structured cadence designed to help you achieve your academic goals.
 The cadence of the course refers to the rhythm and pace at which we will cover the material.
-By following a structured schedule, you will be able to plan your study time more effectively and stay on track with the course material.
+By following a structured schedule, you can plan your study time more effectively and stay on track with the course material.
-It is a carefully crafted schedule that ensures we cover all the topics promptly while giving you enough time to absorb the material.
+This carefully crafted schedule ensures we cover all the topics promptly while giving you enough time to absorb the material.

 ## Module

 Each module will follow the same cadence over three weeks and six lectures.

 -   [Learning scenarios][learning-scenario] will be introduced in the first module's class.
--   Material will be covered in the same order as the technology's typical workflow.
+-   Material is covered in the same order as the technology's typical workflow.
 -   [Quizzes][quiz] will be given in the last class of the module.
 -   [Checkpoints][checkpoints] are due on the first Thursday after the quiz (i.e., one week from the quiz).